sds-smith/assemble-the-jams/README.md

 ### Future Enhancements

+In addition to automating the registration process, there are a few other enhancements I have in mind :

 Currently this is a front-end app deployed on Netlify, using oAuth authorization code flow with PKCE, and employing redirects, environment variables, and Netlify functions to keep sensitive data out of the browser.
 I am currently working in another branch to add an Express back-end for improved security and integrity of the app.

+I would also like to make my initial login screen more secure with user id token / login with Google or other oAuth provider.

 One other feature that I may add at a later date is the ability for the user to view all of their existing Spotify playlists and choose one to add a song/songs to (maybe via dropdown menu), in addition to simply creating a new playlist.